madebyafox/al-folio/_pages/about.md

 profile:
   align: right
   image: profile.png
-  image_circular: false # crops the image to make it circular
+  image_circular: false # true crops the image to make it circular
   more_info: